PreschoolKindergartenFirst Grade

 • On a walk: 'Let's be 'Nature Detectives' for one minute.
 Let's stand perfectly still and just... notice.
 What do you hear?
 What do you smell?'

-• With a workbook: A page of 'Find the Difference' in one of our logic puzzles for children is a perfect, structured version of this game.
-It's a direct workout for their observation muscles, which is key for building focus and concentration.
+• With a workbook: A page of 'Find the Difference' in one of our logic puzzles for children is a great, structured version of this game.
+It’s a direct workout for their observation muscles, which supports focus and concentration.

 Habit 3: The 'Sorting Detective' (Learning to Categorize & Analyze)

-The ability to group things by their attributes-color, shape, size, function-is a core analytical skill.
-The world is full of opportunities to be a 'sorting detective.'
+The ability to group things by their features, like color, shape, size, or purpose, is a key analytical skill.
+And the good news is, the world is packed with chances to be a “sorting detective.”

 Examples: